josiahdenton/init.lua/README.md

 ### Theming

-This setup uses rose pine with the experimental noice UI.
+This setup uses `terafox` with the experimental noice UI.

-I use [this background](https://codeberg.org/nine_point_eight/config-files/src/branch/master/config-files/wallpapers/everforest-conifer.jpg) and iterm2 with opacity 10%
+- I use [this background](https://codeberg.org/nine_point_eight/config-files/src/branch/master/config-files/wallpapers/everforest-conifer.jpg) and iterm2 with opacity 10%

 ### Debugging